Backpacking Europe is at the top of many bucket lists. But how exactly do you start planning such a big trip with so many variables?

 For these reasons, pick a smaller country such as Belgium, the Netherlands, Denmark, Iceland, Switzerland, Czech Republic, or Portugal, and choose a few top experiences you want to have there.

 READ NEXT: Top 17 Things to do in Ghent, Belgium

 Two weeks is a great taster to backpacking Europe.

 In this amount of time, you can pick a couple of countries or a region, and get a pretty good feel for it.

 If you have two weeks, then there are a few ways you can plan your trip:

-- Pick a Region: One of my first trips to Europe was a two-week jaunt around Ireland and the UK, and it was a great introduction.
+- Pick a Region: My second trip to Europe was a two-week jaunt around Ireland and the UK, and it was a great introduction to the region.
 Other regions where this would work well are Belgium and the Netherlands, the Czech Republic and Slovakia, or Hungary and Austria.

 - Choose a Larger Country: Two weeks is a great amount of time to backpack a larger country.
 Countries that would be perfect for this include Spain, France, Norway, Italy, Romania, Ukraine, or Greece.

 While one-month backpacking Western Europe sounds like a long time, in such a diverse continent you’re still going to have to prioritize where you want to go.